HenrikBengtsson/doFuture/README.md

  $ : num [1:2] 3.12 -1.33
  $ : num [1:3] -0.0376 -0.1446 1.6368
 ```
-it falls short as soon as we try
+it falls short as soon as we try to do the same from within a function;
 ```r
 > foo <- function() foreach(i = 1:3) %dopar% { rnorm(i, mean = mu, sd = sigma) }
 > x <- foo()